highchair/artinruins-com/property-img/_To-DO.md

 * Dumb and Dumber: South Water St in the opening.
 TF Green exterior 6:30 (of course, in the terminal, it's another airport.
 21m in, Big Blue Bug off the highway.
 While there is a rumor that the circular Gulf station served as a Bus terminal, I could not see that in the movie itself.
 Maybe a deleted scene?

 * Scenes of 27 Dresses was filmed inside 139 Point Street (ITEM) in 2007 or so.

+* Polka King filmed in Pawtucket.
+Interior shot of Modern Diner and Tony Estrella on stage as presenter for Ms. Pennsylvania pageant.
+Also filmed in Woonsocket.
+Scene filmed in Benny’s parking lot, old prison in Warwick, and Route 10 in Cranston. https://www.providencejournal.com/news/20170627/the-polka-king-filmed-in-ri-picked-up-by-netflix